benburrill/picoputt/README.md

   the equivalent Python/numpy implementation from my prototype.
 * Putting: hit the quantum golf-ball around using a golf club "putt-wave" with adjustable radius.
 * Measurement of position (though it's currently not implemented as a proper partial measurement).
+* Energy dissipation with quantum analog to a linear drag force.
 * Visualization with fancy pseudo-3D graphics:

 https://github.com/benburrill/picoputt/assets/8140726/2fdb1340-4eff-421d-90ee-8a88f483e5da